scode/op-export/README.md

 ## Installation

 * Install `op`, the official command line tool [provided by 1Password](https://1password.com/downloads/command-line/).
+  At the time of this writing, version 0.9.3 has been tested.
 * Install rust by following the instructions at https://rustup.rs/
 * Install by running `cargo install --path .`